rainmanh/jumpscale_core8/docs/GettingStarted/JSDockers.md

 #standard /tmp/docker/tmp will be mapped & /code to be same in docker
 #std port 9022 will be mapped to ssh (if only 1 docker)
-#-j will also install jumpscale (make sure you have it installed locally)
+#-k specifies ssh key to be used (name as loaded in ssh-agent)
-jsdocker create -n kds -i jumpscale/ubuntu1604_golang
+jsdocker create -n kds -i jumpscale/ubuntu1604_golang -k mykey

+#if no key specified, will create a local one if it doesn't exist yet and use that one

 #jsdocker new -n kds --ports "22:9022 7766:9766" --vols "/mydata:/mydata" --cpu 100